 1,751 Content & Experience martech tools can easily overwhelm marketers.
 By analyzing 200+ real-life marketing technology stacks, we discovered that marketers first invest in CMS & Web Presence, followed by lead capturing tools, Search Engine tools, and finally Content Optimization tools.

-These Content & Experience ‘Jobs to be done’ are Key to Marketing Success
+6 Content & Experience ‘Jobs to be done’ are Key to Marketing Success

+The Content & Experience category of the Supergraphic is about creating owned content that resonates with a target audience.
+Marketers are trying to get (organic) visitors intrigued by their product, and thirsty for more information.
 The subcategory names of the Martech Supergraphic describe marketing tasks, processes or ‘Jobs to be done’.
 They can be a starting point for learning to navigate the Supergraphic.

 The individual tool names of the Martech Supergraphic can tell us what tools are dominant, and which of their capabilities are vital for running marketing activities.

 As you can read in our previous article, marketers first get to grips with Ads & Promotion tools to generate website traffic.
 By exposing visitors to owned content on their website, marketers ultimately try to generate Marketing Qualified Leads (MQLs), ready to be handed over to the sales process.
 We’ll dig into Social & Relationships, and Commerce & Sales tools in upcoming blog posts.

 Now let’s zoom in on the most popular subcategories in the Content & Experience Supergraphic category.

 When it comes to Content & Experience tools, marketers first invest in owned content on their website.
 They secure their web presence by using CMS & Web Experience Management tools.